aenygma/workshops/goals.md

-The larger goal here is simple, but hard to achieve.
+The larger goal here is simple, but hard to achieve: **Actually learn and incorporate things**

 I'll need help, so if this seems like something you'd be interested in, drop a line.

-Personally, I'm sick of talking to people in this industry who don't know how things work fundamentally and what the impacts are.
+1) Personally, I'm sick of talking to people in this industry who don't know how things work fundamentally and what the impacts are.
 I'm no Oracle and I also include myself in this group.

 2) There is a staggering lack of imagination in this industry.
 What Heidegger would say "meditative thinking" or bringing these concepts closer to one's thinking and understanding them natively.